verbb/gift-voucher/docs/get-started/configuration.md

 - `codeKeyLength` - Set the number of characters for generated codes to be.
 - `codeKeyCharacters` - Supply valid characters to be used in code generation.
 - `voucherCodesPdfPath` - Set the path to your PDF.
-- `voucherCodesPdfFilenameFormat` - Set the defaulf PDF filename format.
+- `voucherCodesPdfFilenameFormat` - Set the default PDF filename format.
 - `pdfAllowRemoteImages` - Whether to allow remote images in the PDF.
 - `pdfPaperSize` - Sets the paper size for the PDF.
 - `pdfPaperOrientation` - Sets the paper orientation for the PDF.